 While no one knows the full extent of business challenges that will ensue in the coming months, we are confident Derse will persevere through the pending turbulence.
 With an unparalleled number of trade show and event cancelations across the world, our entire industry is hurting right now.
 We are rooting for our partners, vendors, and competitors to weather the storm, along with the vast amount of people who work tirelessly behind the scenes to create face-to-face experiences every day.

 Derse has successfully tackled many difficult scenarios over the last 72 years, and we will confidently get through this situation as we have done in the past.
 Our industry moves forward, so we will move forward as well.
 Ultimately we want our employees and clients to feel safe, healthy, and confident in Derse, and will make decisions to support that goal in the days and weeks ahead.

 Q: How is Derse monitoring the situation and making business decisions?

 A: We are using Center for Disease Control guidelines to help us sort out fact from fiction.
 We are using CDC’s recommendations for travel precautions and preventing the spread of the virus.
 We are also speaking frequently with clients, vendors, and account teams to understand (on a case-by-case basis) how the virus is impacting our stakeholders, and making decisions based on that feedback.

-Q: I’m not sure yet if my upcoming trade show or event will be cancelled.
+Q: I’m not sure yet if my upcoming trade show or event will be cancelled, or go virtual.
 What should I do?